dfkaye/metafunction/README.md

     `<script src="../metafunction.js"></script>`

+Those will give you...

 Function.prototype.meta(alias?)
 -------------------------------

-For testing, functions should be re-definable via reflection for mocking/overwriting symbols and references within "closures" or "privatized module functions"

-Following an exchange of ideas with Phil Walton (@philwalton) (see [Mocking - not testing - private functions] (https://gist.github.com/dfkaye/5987716)), I developed this idea while working on [vm-shim](https://github.com/dfkaye/vim-shim) from which this repo borrows some internal methods.
+Any function or method now has a `.meta` method:

+    var meta = someFunction.meta();

+The `alias` argument is *optional* but really should be used any time you want to run a new invocation (much like naming your test iterations).

-In addition, the returned metafunction contains a `descriptor` object containing the parts of a function definition (arguments, name, returns, source).
+The object returned by this call is actually a __function__.
+The returned `meta` function contains a `descriptor` object containing the parts of the original function definition (arguments, name, returns, source).

+It also contains methods for the aliasing, mocking/overriding and inspection of closures and closure references, described below.

-Here's a fairly complete example:
+Best is first to view a fairly complete example:

     describe('README example', function () {